slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'An expert is a person who has made all the mistakes which can be made in a very narrow field' -- Niels Bohr*

 After learning the rules, break them.
 Only then you can achieve mastery.

+> *'Pros are just amateurs who know how to gracefully recover from their mistakes.' -- Kevin Kelly*

 > *'Masters are able to ask the kinds of simple questions that most people pass over.'-- Robert Greene*